-Indexes are server-side functions that define using which fields (and what values) document can be searched on and are the only way to satisfy queries in RavenDB.
+Indexes are server-side functions that define which fields and what values documents can be searched on.
+They are the only way to satisfy queries in RavenDB.
 The whole indexing process is done in the background and is triggered whenever data is added or changed.
-This approach allows the server to respond quickly even when the large amounts of data have changed and avoid costly table scans operations, however implication of this choice is that the results might be stale (you can read more about staleness implications and the ways to handle it here).
+This approach allows the server to respond quickly even when large amounts of data have changed and avoid costly table scan operations.
+You can read more about this (including mitigation techniques) on the Stale Indexes page.

-The core of every index is its mapping function with LINQ-like syntax and the result of such a mapping is converted to Lucene index entry, which is persisted for future use to avoid re-indexation each time the query is issued and to achieve fast response times.
+The core of every index is its mapping function that utilizes LINQ-like syntax, and the result of such a mapping is converted to a Lucene index entry which is persisted for future use to avoid re-indexing each time the query is issued and keep response times minimal.

 In our example, we will create an index that will map documents from the